progressivis/progressivis/doc/custom_modules.md

 In the `SimpleMax` and `Max` examples, managing created items in a table is very efficient, but deleted or updated items trigger a complete recomputation through the `reset()` method.
 Is there a better solution?
 In general, it is difficult to be definitive, but there are cases when a better answer is possible.

 The `ScalarMax` module improves the `Max` module by keeping track of the items that reach the maximum value computed so far.
 If, e.g., the values `1, 10, 100` hold the maximum value, then deleting any other value does not invalidate the running maximum value. `ScalarMax` uses the `PIntSet` data structure to efficiently keep track of these indices.
 Yet, this management adds some overhead compared to the `Max` module when data is streamed in and never modified.
-Other implementations could even maintain more sophisticated data structures, trading efficiency depending on the expected frequency of events change events.
+Other implementations could even maintain more sophisticated data structures, trading efficiency depending on the expected frequency of the change events.

 More work is needed to find other strategies to avoid resetting, but they will be specific to algorithms or classes of algorithms.